Saudi-led air raids in Yemen kill 21 two days into truce

-"Three missiles targeted the neighborhood, destroying 15 houses and killing 21 people and wounding 45 others," said a resident.
+"Three missiles targeted the neighbourhood, destroying 15 houses and killing 21 people and wounding 45 others," said a resident.

 A Saudi-led Arab coalition has been bombing the Houthi militia and army forces loyal to former president Ali Abdullah Saleh since March 26, aiming to push them back from southern and central areas and restore the country's exiled government.